Subash-Bhuma/prism-ai-study-workspace/README.md

 # Prism

-Prism is an AI study workspace: students solve one step at a time, the evaluator stays silent on valid work, and a four-level hint ladder appears only when requested or when the path breaks.
+Prism is an Interactive AI study teacher: students solve one step at a time, the evaluator stays silent on valid work, and a four-level hint ladder appears only when requested or when the path breaks.

 ## What is implemented